-The subject site is partially (approximately the western half) located within the adopted Western Area Plan.
-The Future Land Use Map of the Western Area Plan designates this location as Mixed Residential in support of the Campus Village Planning Area.
+The subject site is partially (approximately the western six tenths) located within the adopted Western Area Plan.
+The Future Land Use Map of the Western Area Plan designates this portion of the site as Mixed Residential in support of the Campus Village Planning Area.
 The requested LI (Light Industrial) zoning district would allow uses that are generally consistent with those described in the Mixed Residential future land use designation.
-The GSO2040 Future Land Use Map designates the remainder of the subject site as Residential (approximately the portion west of NC Highway 68), Commercial (approximately the portion north of Pleasant Ridge Road and east of NC Highway 68), and Airport (approximately the portion south of Pleasant Ridge Road and east of NC Highway 68).
-The requested LI (Light Industrial) zoning district would allow uses that are generally consistent with those described in the Residential, Commercial, and Airport future land use designations.
-When located in areas designated by the Future Land Use Map as Residential, uses other than single family residential and multi-family residential should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
-The GSO 2040 Future Built Form Map designates this location as Urban General (approximately the portion north of Pleasant Ridge Road and west of NC Highway 68) and Airport (approximately the portion south of Pleasant Ridge Road and east of NC Highway 68).
-The Future Built Form Map also designates this location as being partially (approximately the portion north of Pleasant Ridge Road and east of NC Highway 68) within a District Scaled Activity Center.
-The Growth Tiers Map designates the portion of the site to be annexed as being within Growth Tier 1.
+The GSO2040 Future Land Use Map designates the remainder of the subject site as Commercial (approximately the southeastern two tenths) and Residential (remainder).
+The requested LI (Light Industrial) zoning district would allow uses that are generally consistent with those described in the Residential and Commercial future land use designations.
+When located in areas designated by the Future Land Use Map as Residential, uses other than single family residential and multifamily residential should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
+The GSO 2040 Future Built Form Map designates this location as Urban The Future Built Form Map also designates this location as being partially (approximately the southeastern two tenths) within a District Scaled Activity Center.
+The Growth Tiers Map designates the site as being within Growth Tier 1.